celestewv/cse15l-lab-reports/index.md

 Remotely Connecting:

 Now we want to create an account/connect to our account so we can access the CSE 15L computer system from anywhere!
+This is a skill that will come in hand for many jobs or other institutions.
 So cool right?

 The first step will be going to this link https://sdacs.ucsd.edu/~icc/index.php and finding out what your 2-4 letter unique code is.
 For example, it should look something like this: cs15lwi23xxx.
 If you know your password, you’re good to go, otherwise create a new one!